Dobson ozone spectrophotometer: Instruments and manufacturers

 Some modernized versions of Dobson spectrophotometer exist and continue to provide data.

 About 120 Dobsonmeters have been made, mostly by R&J Beck of London, of which about 50 remain in use today.
 The most famous ones are probably Nos.
-31 and 51 with which Joe Farman of the British Antarctic Survey discovered the Ozone Hole in 1984.
+31 and 51 with which Joe Farman of the British Antarctic Survey discovered the Ozone Hole above the South Pole in 1984.
 The "World Standard Dobson", No. 83, is owned and operated by the US Dept of Commerce's, NOAA, as is the secondary standard, No. 65.

 The oldest instrument still in use is No.8 located at the roof of the Norwegian Polar Institute at Ny-Ålesund, Svalbard.
 This instrument has the last reported data for 1997.

 The instrument D003, operated in Kunming, China reported data to August 2009.
 The history of the stations and instruments can be found at the World Ozone and UV Data Centre.

 The Environment Canada (Alan West Brewer) developed double- and single- monochromator spectrophotometers known as the "Brewer" Spectrophotometer produced by Kipp & Zonen.